 Are you looking for a job in a new city?
 Did you just move there, are you planning to move in the coming weeks, or are you just exploring your options?
-If you fall into any of these categories, this blog is for you!
+If you’re a job seeker who is open to relocating for that dream job, this blog is for you!

 When recruiters view resumes, they need to quickly filter out candidates.
-That’s why one of the top three factors they search for in ATS systems is the candidate’s current location (also known as the candidate’s ability to physically come in on a daily basis).
+That’s why one of the top three factors they search for in ATS systems is the candidate’s current location.

 The location is typically presented in a City, ST format in a resume’s header, and as it is at the top of the resume in immediate view, it has the power to greatly impact whether you move on to the next stage.